 Overview of Course Sequences

 An important feature of the MA program in Economics is its flexibility, as there are several themes and numerous course sequences that students can choose from.
 We recommend that terminal MA students pursue a thesis option of one variety or another.
 In this option, students acquire theoretical and empirical skills through coursework, and demonstrate competence and creativity in the Masters thesis.
 The coursework can be completed in two semesters, and the thesis can be developed and finished at a pace of the students’ own choosing.
 We also offer a non-thesis option for students who wish to take a challenging course sequence emphasizing theoretical skills required for the PhD.
-Finally, an option which provides students with advanced training in applied economic research is being developed for 2007.

 II.
 Basic requirements within the thesis option